vhudo/Booking-Web-App-Frontend/README.md

 Using NodeJS and MySQL, the main feature in the website are:

 CRUD users, login, making medical appointments.
-Searching with ElasticSearch
+Searching with ElasticSearch (in process)
-Chat bot Messenger Facebook (enhance with WitAI)
+Chat bot Messenger Facebook (NLP MODEL) (in process)

-Frontend: EJS view engine, SASS, AJAX...
+Frontend: SASS, AJAX, REATJS, REDUX ...
 Backend: Nodejs (Express Framework), MySQL (Sequelize package)...